prathamreet-waters/osmosis/documents/prd-de/osmosis-prd-de.md

 ### 11.6 Evidence presentation

 Show enough supporting context for the owner to understand and verify the proposal.
+If valid evidence is unavailable, do not create the proposal.

 ### 11.7 Human review